dashcommunity/proposal-dash-community/proposal.md

 ###### November Deliverables (D3.x)
 1. Payments to people who join and make at least one meaningful commit to the organization
 2. Proposal with re-scoped project (according to community and masternode operator feedback/desires)
-3. Expanded community (through invitation technical support)
+3. Expanded community (through invitations, technical support, etc)
 4. Status report template(s)
 5. Status reports